Your Car Policy Won't Cover This

 Utility and camper trailers

-Box trailers, caged trailers, flatdecks, enclosed trailers, pop-top campers, and off-road campers all qualify for standalone cover.
-Camper trailers are increasingly popular for NZ road trips to DOC campsites and freedom camping spots, and can represent a significant investment with built-in kitchens, beds, and awnings.
+Box trailers, caged trailers, flatdecks, enclosed trailers, pop-top campers, and off-road campers may all have cover options, though availability differs between insurers.
+Camper trailers keep getting more popular for trips to DOC campsites and freedom camping spots.
+With built-in kitchens, beds, and awnings, they can be worth a lot of money.

 - Theft, fire, and accidental damage